model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 This proposal focuses on scalability benefits within a single verification session, caching strategies for cross-session speedup are left to future work.

-We add function contract functionality, but do not add the indictive reasoning support needed for many unbounded problems, such as "deacreases" measures and inductive lemmas.
+We add function contract functionality, but do not add the inductive reasoning support needed for many unbounded problems, such as "deacreases" measures and inductive lemmas.